-In 1955 he founded the “Art-Lovers’ Society” and in 1960, after he returned to Cyprus, he co-founded Apophasis Gallery with Glyn Hughes, an important cultural centre of the newly-founded Cypriot Democracy.
+In 1955 he founded the “Art-Lovers’ Society” and in 1960, after his return to Cyprus, he co-founded Apophasis Gallery with Glyn Hughes, an important cultural centre of the newly-founded Cypriot Democracy.

-He took part in several group exhibitions during 1955, 1959, 1961, 1964 and 1967 in Cyprus; in 1958 at Mariac Gallery and Jordan Gallery in Paris; in 1960 at Beirut; in 1967 at the Panhellenic Exhibition; in 1968 at Venice Biennale, in 1962 at “Art in the Commonwealth Today” exhibition which took place at Commonwealth Institute in London; in 1970 at “Contemporary Cypriot Art” at Commonwealth Institute in London; in 1979 at “Demetria” of Thessaloniki; and at “Contemporary Cypriot Painting” at Athens National Gallery.
+Savva took part in several group exhibitions: in 1958 at Mariac Gallery and Jordan Gallery, Paris, in 1960 in Beirut, in 1967 at The Panhellenic Exhibition, in 1968 at Venice Biennale, in 1962 in ‘Art in the Commonwealth Today’, The Commonwealth Institute, London, in 1970 in ‘Contemporary Cypriot Art’ at The Commonwealth Institute, London, in 1979 at ‘Demetria’ of Thessaloniki, and at ‘Contemporary Cypriot Painting’ at Athens National Gallery.

 The female figure was a major subject of study for Savva during his time at the André Lhote Academy.
 Savva intervenes on the external appearance of the female body, isolating it from its natural surroundings and reveals an inner new dimension or reality.
 In this manner we experience Savvas’ personal view of his subject-matter.